The Wintec Board

 On 1 April 2020, in accordance with the Education Act 1989 as amended, the Waikato Institute of Technology became a limited liability company 'Waikato Institute of Technology Limited', and a wholly-owned subsidiary of the New Zealand Institute of Skills and Technology (NZIST).

 Members of the public are entitled to attend board meetings, subject to section 48 of the Local Government Official Information and Meetings Act 1987 (LGOIMA).
-The meeting agenda and associated reports (if any) will be available at least two working days before the meeting, on request, by contacting the Board Secretary phone 07 834-8886.
-They will not be available for inspection at our offices in light of COVID-19 until further notice.
+The meeting agenda and associated reports (if any) will be available at least two working days before the meeting, on request, by contacting the Board Secretary by phone on 07 834 8886.

-Venue: Meeting Room 1, Level 2, B Block, Wintec City Campus
+Venue: Meeting Room 1, Level 2, B Block, Hamilton City Campus